lukegiuliani/homebots/README.md

 ### Importing dashboards

 The easiest way to do this is to import them from inside grafana, configure them how you like, then go and copy the resulting json to a {template}.json file in `prometheus-grafana/grafana/provisioning/dashboards`

+## Tailscale

+This needs testing on a proper linux machine.
+Hard to see on a mac